pg-sharding/spqr/docs/Syntax.md

 To make all things work, the router needs to know the following:

 - What tables do you query
-- Which columns in each table should the router look
+- Which columns in each table should the router search for
-- The type of these columns
+- Types of these columns
 - Mapping from [range of values] to [shard number]

 Let's create a distribution first: